5 Changes That Could Come From Leaving The Paris Climate Deal

 But the Trump administration is rolling back a host of other climate regulations, and that impact will start to be felt in a few years.
 Economist Marc Hafstead of Resources for the Future says if economic growth picks up, leaving the Paris deal may mean overall U.S. emissions drop only by 10 percent.

 Trump's top diplomat, Secretary of State Rex Tillerson, warned against leaving the Paris deal.
-It puts the U.S. in a very small camp; the only other countries not part of the agreement are Syria and Nicaragua.
-In tweets, Richard Haas, the president of the Council on Foreign Relations, said the decision won't have much of an effect on economic growth, but will signal that the U.S. is no longer willing to lead and "does not value international order."
+It puts the U.S. in a very small camp; the only other countries not part of the agreement are Syria, which is in the midst of a civil war, and Nicaragua, which argued that the Paris accord did not go far enough to curb global emissions.
+Former Secretary of State John Kerry calls Trump's decision "an irresponsible walking back of American leadership."

+Instead of putting America first, Kerry tells NPR's Morning Edition, Trump is putting the nation last.
+Kerry accuses Trump of basing his decision on "alternative facts," calling it "one of the most disastrous shallow, untruthful decisions a president of the United States has made in my lifetime."

-China, meanwhile, is poised to take a stronger leadership role on climate.
-That could benefit China's economy, as well.
-UN Secretary General Antonio Guterres seems to be counting on other countries to reinforce their commitments.
-"The sustainability train has left the station," he said this week, "Those who embrace green technologies will set the gold standard for economic leadership in the 21st century."
+The European Union's top climate change official, Miguel Arias Canete calls it a "sad day for the global community," but adds the "world can continue to count on Europe for Global leadership in the fight against climate change."
+China, too, is poised to take a stronger role on climate diplomacy.
+UN Secretary General Antonio Guterres is counting on that and argues there are economic benefits to this.
+"The sustainability train has left the station," he said earlier this week.
+"Those who embrace green technologies will set the gold standard for economic leadership in the 21st century."

-4. President Trump's Public Support (But Maybe Not The Part That Counts)
+4. President Trump's public support (but maybe not the part that counts)

-A Washington Post poll in January found just 31 percent of those surveyed support withdrawing from the Paris deal, while 56 percent are opposed.
+A Washington Post poll in January found just 31 percent of those surveyed supported withdrawing from the Paris deal, while 56 percent were opposed.
 But conservative Republicans are far less supportive of the Paris agreement than liberal Democrats, according to the Pew Research Center.

 Pulling out of the Paris accords will undoubtedly anger many Americans, but it keeps a promise to Trump's core supporters.
 As small-government activist Grover Norquist told the New York Times, "Everybody who hates Trump wants him to stay in Paris.
 Everybody who respects him, trusts him, voted for him, wishes for him to succeed wants him to pull out."

-President Trump has repeatedly called the Paris accord a "bad deal" for the U.S., and said it will hurt the economy.
+President Trump has repeatedly called the Paris accord a "bad deal" for the U.S. and said it will hurt the economy.
 One big outlay is the Green Climate Fund set up under the deal.
-President Obama had committed the U.S. to contributing $3 billion dollars to the fund, which aims to help developing countries adapt to climate change and develop low-emission energy technologies.
-Under Obama, the U.S. transferred $1 billion, but Mr. Trump's budget proposal does not include payments for the rest.
+Obama had committed the U.S. to contributing $3 billion to the fund, which aims to help developing countries adapt to climate change and develop low-emission energy technologies.
+Under Obama, the U.S. transferred $1 billion, but Trump's budget proposal does not include payments for the rest.

 Opponents of the Paris agreement also say imposing regulations to reduce carbon emissions is too costly.
-"It'd be very, very expensive," Oklahoma Senator James Inhofe told WBUR's Here & Now.
+"It'd be very, very expensive," Oklahoma Sen. James Inhofe, who has denied climate change is real, told WBUR's Here & Now.
 "It'd constitute probably the largest tax increase in the history of America."
-It's not clear if that's true, but the coal industry has spent many millions installing technology to curb its emissions in recent years.
+It's not clear whether that is true, but the coal industry has spent many millions installing technology to curb its emissions in recent years.

 That said, the White House could easily have stayed in the Paris accord even as it opted not to pay into the climate fund or impose emissions cuts.